A careful strike*

 Bini Adamczak, Agentur, Diana Agunbiade-Kolawole, Black Audio Film Collective (John Akomfrah), Henrik Andersson, Problem Collective, Chto Delat?, Harun Farocki, Andria Nyberg Forshage, Dora García, Benj Gerdes, Stefano Harney, Salad Hilowle, Sam Hultin, Ingela Johansson, Hanni Kamaly, Patrick Kretschek, Mattin, Minus Miele, Fred Moten, Ruben Nilson, Behzad Khosravi Noori, Oliver Ressler, Jenny Richards, Bella Rune, Katarina Pirak Sikku, Karl Sjölund, Iris Smeds, Hito Steyerl, Margareta Ståhl, Hannah Wiker Wikström

-; a group show and public program that departs from the painting The History of the Workers Movement by the sheet metal worker, musician and artist Ruben Nilson (1893–1971), permanently installed in one of Mint's gallery rooms.
+Mint presents A Careful Strike; a group show and public program that departs from the painting The History of the Workers Movement by the sheet metal worker, musician and artist Ruben Nilson (1893–1971), permanently installed in one of Mint's gallery rooms.
 Painted after work hours during a ten years period, finished around 1940.
 Following a tradition of workers' art, the collective struggle for emancipation is at the centre of Nilson's painting.

 The exhibition follows Nilson's artwork both in its ambition and challenge: What does a reproduction of a movement's history entail?
 What different roles can art play in social movements and through which expressions?
 How is art engaged in today's movements?
 A dialogue with the specific struggles and the histories that inform Nilson's composition of intertwined visual narratives, structured through visible conjoined cuts form the curatorial framework of the exhibition.
 The works historical connections to contemporary situations are also put in relation to what is missing within the frame – the histories and experience that are left out while establishing a prevalent worker's history.